64kramsystem/rpi_vpn_router/README.md

 - connect the ISP modem/router to the RPi internal ethernet port;
 - insert the SD card and plug the ethernet dongle to the RPi, then boot it;
-- connect the Wifi access point to the Ethernet dongle.
+- connect the Wifi access point to the Ethernet dongle

-Enjoy the RPi VPN router!
+... now enjoy the RPi VPN router!

+The credentials are the standard Raspbian [user: pi, password: raspberry].